Fayed-Gaya/AI-Robotics-Playground/README.md

 *The view of the real world maze from the overhead camera.*

 ![Overhead Camera Demo](Images/Images/overheadCameraFeed.gif)
-*Overhead caemra providing turtlebot localization.*
+*Overhead camera providing turtlebot localization.*

 In the real world maze, unique designs are added to maze walls to aid the user in navigation.
 ![Overhead Camera Perspective](Images/overheadCameraFeed.gif)